johnsonAyo/defi-exchange/README.md

 - react.js
 - solidity
 - NodeJS.
+- <br />

-This is decentalized finance exchange Built  with only one asset pair (Eth <> Crypto Dev).
+This is a decentralized finance exchange Built with only one asset pair (Eth &  Crypto Dev token).

-This  Decentralized Exchange take a fees of 1% on swaps.
+This Decentralized Exchange takes a fee of 1% on swaps.

-When  a user adds liquidity, they are  given Crypto Dev LP tokens (Liquidity Provider tokens).
+When a user adds liquidity, they are given Crypto Dev LP tokens.

 Crypto Dev  LP tokens is be given propotional to the Ether user is willing to add to the liquidity.